-Hoya fungii is a semi-succulent plant native to China that is quickly gaining popularity as a low-maintenance houseplant all over the world.
+Hoya fungii of the Apocynaceae family is a semi-succulent plant native to China that is quickly gaining popularity as a low-maintenance houseplant all over the world.
 Its unique velvety leaves and beautiful flowers are irresistible to beginners and expert hobbyists alike.

 - What Is Hoya Fungii?